fduckart/uh-cpp-ldap/README.md

 This project requires that you specify a password for the special DN in the program properties file (ldapuh.properties).
-An application special DN is specified in the properties and should most likely be changed to whatever one you want to use.

 **Building the Program**